mireq/reportlab-qr-code/README.rst

 Smaller output

 Hello world using reportlab-qrcode produces vector image with size 9 239 bytes.
-My code with better output produces only 1 984 (78.5 reduction in size).
+My code with produces only 1 984 bytes (78.5 reduction in size).

+Customizable colors

 Usage
 -----